 Table of Contents

-For those who have never heard of Radial Engineering company, let’s have a quick introduction.
-The company’s founder Peter Janis started his journey in the MI industry back in 1976 in Montreal, Canada.
-Being a keyboard and a guitar player, he spent the majority of his time on the road as a musician.
+The company’s founder, Peter Janis, started his journey in the MI industry back in 1976 in Montreal, Canada.
+Being a keyboard and guitar player, he spent the majority of his time on the road as a musician.
 He eventually switched to the MI industry after he was hired by TMI back in 1980.
+After having worked for 10 years in TMI (which was the main shareholder of Fender at that time), he started his own company in 1990.
+Peter was mainly providing services to a company called Cabletek, and later on, he used the opportunity and take over the company, renaming it Cabletek Electronic Ltd.

-Since then Radial Engineering has been considered possibly the most reputable pro-audio company, bringing solid resolution to the problems in the audio field.
-For most musicians and audio enthusiasts, Radial Engineering is a synonym with DI boxes.
-It’s possibly the first brand that everyone thinks about when they consider buying a DI box! 🙂
+He was mostly importing products from leading brands such as Presonus, Audix Microphones, Hafler, Microtech Gefell, Mogami cables, Jensen Transformers and Sonex.
+However, he was more into building a company that could go global; therefore, he launched the Radial Engineering company in 1996.
+Since then, Radial Engineering has been considered possibly the most reputable pro-audio company, bringing solid resolution to the problems in the audio field.
+For most musicians and audio enthusiasts, Radial Engineering is synonymous with DI boxes.
+It’s possibly the first brand that everyone thinks about when they consider buying a DI box! 🙂 The company has around 100 employees, combining all R&D, engineering and production in the same facilities, and all Radial Engineering products are made in Canada, available to any musician anywhere in the world via their excellent network of dealers.

 What is a DI Box?

 DI Box stands for Direct Inject and first came out of the need to resolve impedance mismatches between electric instruments such as electric, bass guitars, keyboards and more sensitive studio gear.
 Even though there are countless DI boxes in the market with different features, it takes the unbalanced, high-impedance signals and converts them back to the balanced, low-impedance signal.
-By implementing a DI Box in your rig, you can for instance directly plug your guitar into a mic preamp and also send this signal through long distances without any degradation in the signal quality and volume.
+By implementing a DI Box in your rig, you can, for instance, directly plug your guitar into a mic preamp and also send this signal over long distances without any degradation in the signal quality and volume.
+There are 2 main types of DI boxes you will come across in the market: passive and active.
+Passive DI boxes require no power to operate, whereas active DI boxes do and also allow you to adjust the signal level.

 Why Do You Need a DI Box?

 Many operations require DI box usage.
 For instance, you may need to send your guitar signal to a mixer while also playing your guitar through your amp, then you need a DI box to split the signal and transmit it back to the mixer with the correct impedance.
-However, if you are a bedroom guitar player and just want to plug your guitar into your audio interface that has instrument input, you would not need to get a DI box.
+However, if you are a bedroom guitar player and just want to plug your guitar into your audio interface that has an instrument input, you would not need to get a DI box.
+In today’s world of guitar amp simulation software and plugins, you just basically need a decent audio interface to connect your instrument to your computer.
+However, the basic usage of the DI boxes can save a lot of time, especially if you need to keep the dry signal of your instrument in your DAW.

 Why Did I Get a DI Box?